Origins of the Sumerians: Competing Theories Explained

 pottery from Eridu 4000-B.C

-4. Indian Origin Theory: Sumerians and the Harappa and Mohenjo-Daro civilisations
+4. Indus Valley Theory: Links Between Sumerians and Harappa

 After the exciting discoveries in the Indus Basin (Harappa and Mohenjo-Daro regions) gave a new picture of the origins of ancient civilisations in India, some scholars found that there is a great similarity between Sumerian and Indian cultural and material monuments and seals dating back to about (3000 - 2700 BC).
 This was further reinforced by the finding in Sumerian cities such as Ur and Kish of seals bearing the characteristics of the seals known in the Indus Valley in terms of shape, style and images of carvings such as the bull with a hump on the neck, the elephant, the crane and the crocodile.